trapexit/backup-and-recovery-howtos/backup_(mergerfs,crashplan,snapraid).md

 ## Setup
 ---
 #### 1. Format the drives
-Neither MergerFS or CrashPlan doesn't care about the filesystem however SnapRaid does.
+Neither MergerFS or CrashPlan care about the filesystem type however SnapRaid does.
 EXT4 is probably the best overall filesystem right now for this setup.
 Especially given many recovery tools understand EXT{2,3,4} filesystems.
 ```
 # mkfs.ext4 -m 0 -T largefile4 /dev/sd{b,c,d,e,f}
 ```
 The `-m 0` is to keep mkfs.ext4 from reserving capacity for root which means you'll be able to use as much of the disk as possible. `-T largefile4` is optional but useful when you expect to have fewer large files versus many small or average size files.
 It saves some space.
 Valid options for `-T` and what they mean are found in the `fs_types` section of `/etc/mke2fs.conf`.
+If unsure what would be best for your setup simply leave out `-T largefile4`.

 We format the raw drives rather than the creating partitions for the following reasons.